 The Art Circle provides members with camaraderie and a vibrant space in which to make art with others.
 Studio mates provide feedback for one another and help work out artistic problems.

-Four times a year the Art Circle participates in the Essex Studios' Art Walks, a building-wide event welcoming the public to browse through the Essex's many studios and enjoy fine art and conversation.
-Member artists have also collaborated on outside exhibits and projects, most recently the DELICIOUS!
-The Art of Food collaboration.
+Several times a year, on the first Friday and Saturday of certain months, the Art Circle participates in the Essex Studios' Art Walks, a building-wide event welcoming the public to browse through the Essex's many studios and enjoy fine art and conversation.
+Hours of the Art Walk are from 6 to 10 pm each night.

 Member artists have also collaborated on group projects such as DELICIOUS!
 The Art of Food and Cincinnati Scenes.
 The Art Circle has also had numerous external shows at venues including Cincinnati City Hall, Gallery Salveo, the Christ Church Gallery, Venue 222, Coffee Garden Cafe, and others.